ecdigitalau/IATD-devops-assessment-project/README.md

 ---

-# Intro to DevOps Assessment – User-Facing Docker Image
+## 🐳 Running the User-Facing Docker Image

 This project provides a user-facing Node.js application packaged in a Docker container.
 The application displays an interactive menu using `readline-sync`.

----

-## 🐳 Running the User-Facing Docker Image

 The image is published to Docker Hub and can be pulled and run directly.

 ### ✅ Prerequisites